marwankau/cpit210-course-project/README.md

 ## Addition

 ### Half Adder:
+Why do we use Half Adder?
+- Half Adder is used to add two single-digit binary numbers.

-Half Adder has two inputs, and it has two outputs which are the sum and carry.
+Half Adder has two inputs, sum and carry.
+The Half Adder is built by using the XOR gate and the And gate.
+It has two outputs the sum and carry.
 For example, if both inputs are 1 the output in sum will be 0 and the carry will be 1.

 #### Components:
 - XOR gate